OneMadGypsy/rack/README.md

 ### Tags

 There is a special `Entry` subclass built-in named `Tag`.
 A tag is used to store arbitrary data that does not really qualify to be considered as an `Entry` subclass.
-It can also be used to store foreign keys or foreign queries.
+It can also be used to store foreign keys or a foreign query.
 There is no reason to subclass `Tag`, and doing so actually defeats the purpose of `Tag`. `Tag` only has 2 fields: `data` and `fk_data`.
 You can store anything that can be serialized as JSON on the `data` field.
 Alternately, you can store one or more foreign keys or a foreign query in the `fk_data` field.
-If you set `fk_data` to anything at all `data` will be overwritten with the processed `fk_data` results.
+If you set `fk_data` to anything at all, `data` will be overwritten with the processed `fk_data` results.
 Tags have the special behavior that they are returned from the database as the value of `data`, instead of a `Tag` class.
 Below is an example of `Tag` usage and results.
 Please note that the syntax for this example is designed to be written in a way that you understand it.
 There is a MUCh better way to do this.
 We haven't covered that yet.

 ```python3
 db['some_unique_key'] = Tag(0, fk_data=('book_0', 'book_1'))
 print(db['some_unique_key'])
 ```
 #### output
 **note**: printing `Entry` types will always result in pretty-printed JSON, but `db['some_unique_key']` is actually a `list` of `Book` entries, in this case.
-Of course the example below is just illustratory and you aren't goping to magically have entries in your database that you never created.
+Of course the example below is just illustratory and you aren't going to magically have entries in your database that you never created.
 However, `id` and `type` fields will always be present in your entries as they are built into the `Entry` class, and are mandatory for any of this to work in the first place.
 ```python3
 {
     "id": 0,